jorgemonas27/recipiesApp/README.md

-# recipiesApp
+# CountriesApp

-An application where you can search for recipes..
+An application where you can search for countries information..